MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/link-pad-flow-portal.md

 ![new input output var](\media\link-pad-flow-portal\new-input-output-var.png)

-To create an input or output variable, the Edit variable dialog will require filling in the fields as follows:
+To create an input or output variable, the Edit variable dialog box will require filling in the fields as follows:
 * Variable type—input or output
 * Variable name—the name of the variable in flow designer
 * Default value—the value which the variable holds if none is assigned